sharpchen/sharpchen.github.io/docs/document/Skill/PowerShell/docs/Language/Function.md

     ```
 - `SupportsShouldProcess`: implicitly adds `-Confirm` and `-WhatIf`
 - `ConfirmImpact`: specify impact of `-Confirm`
 - `PositionalBinding`:

 <!-- TODO: complete description for ConfirmImpact and PositionalBinding -->

 ## Parameter Set

 How a same cmdlet manage different syntax for different usages?
 The trick is **Parameter Set**.
-Parameter Set is a classification on paramater to distinguish or limit the use of parameters from scenarios.
+Parameter Set is a classification on parameter to distinguish or limit the use of parameters from scenarios.

 - a parameter set must have at least one unique parameter to others to identify the set
 - a parameter can be member of multiple parameter sets.